plexinc/papr/docs/recipes.md

 ### Default Values

-Papr does not support dynamic default values, but static default values can be used.
 Unlike Mongoose where default values are defined in the individual property options, Papr defines defaults in the schema options.

-An example of this can be seen below.
+Note: Default values are only applied to paths where no value is set at the time of insert.

+#### Static Default Values

+To set defaults you can supply an object in your schema with static values.

 ```js
 import mongoose from 'mongoose';